 A new year beckons, and I can write about anything I fancy.
 This freedom is like being in a candy store for me: bikes, 15% climb profiles, cobbles, news from the teams - what should I write about for my first post of 2012?
 And may I add that I am loving 2012 so far.

 I have decided today's post will be about traveling, inspired by this quote: "An expert is a man who has made all the mistakes which can be made in a narrow field."

 I am laughing of course.
 Because I would like to say I am an expert, but I fear there remains many more mistakes to be made.
 In fact, when I look at things through the eyes of this quote, I am not sure I am yet an expert at any one field, but by the number of traveling blunders I have experienced, I have been working hard to get there.

-Alrighty - I am going to give you some Pedal Dancer travel tips, most of these I (or my family members) have of course learned - through mistake.
+Alrighty - I am going to give you some Pedal Dancer travel tips, most of these tips I (or my family members) have learned - through mistake.

 Pedal Dancer's packing tips